AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 The SMTP server port should be set as the `portDest` value set in the portForwards parameter used in the API call when configuring advanced networking and the `portOrig` value should be a meaningful value that is within the required range of 30000 - 30999.
 For example, if the SMTP server port is 465, port 30465 should be used as the `portOrig` value.

-In this case and assuming SSL needs to be enabled, in the configuration of the **Day CQ Mail Service OSGI** service:
+In this case, and assuming SSL needs to be enabled, in the configuration of the **Day CQ Mail Service OSGI** service:

 * Set `smtp.port` to `30465`
 * Set `smtp.ssl` to `true`